saivishnu2299/gemma3_4b_opuslabs/README.md

 # gemma3_4b_opuslabs

-A hands-on sandbox for learning and thoughtful customization of Google’s **Gemma 3 4B IT** model.
-This repo is designed as a personal lab for to study model behavior, experiment with chat templates and decoding modes, and explore a small set of domain-focused customizations inspired by **OpusLABS** and **Opus**.
+My personal laboratory for exploring and customizing Google's **Gemma 3 4B IT** model.
+This is where I experiment with model behavior, tinker with chat templates, and build small but meaningful customizations inspired by the **OpusLABS** philosophy.

-> Gemma 3 4B IT is an instruction-tuned, image-text-to-text model that supports long context and runs well on modest hardware.
-This lab uses that footprint to make experimentation fast, repeatable, and well documented.
+> Gemma 3 4B IT is perfect for this kind of hands-on work - it's instruction-tuned, handles multimodal input, and runs comfortably on modest hardware.
+That makes iteration fast and documentation straightforward.

 ---